-WARNING: Position Components Carefully

-The emitter and receiver must be positioned such that the hazard cannot be accessed by reaching over, under, around, or through the sensing field.
+- Position the System Components Carefully - Failure to observe this warning could result in serious injury or death. - Position the system components such that the hazard cannot be accessed by reaching over, under, around, or through the sensing field.
 Additional and supplemental guarding may be required.

-3.2 Calculating the Safety Distance (Minimum Distance)
+4.2 Calculating the Safety Distance (Minimum Distance)

 Safety Distance (Ds), also called Minimum Distance (S), is the minimum distance required between the defined area and the closest reachable hazard point.
-The distance is calculated so that when an object or a person is detected (by blocking a sensing beam), the EZ-SCREEN LP sends a stop signal to the machine, causing it to stop by the time the object or person can reach any machine hazard point.
+The distance is calculated so that when an object or a person is detected (by blocking a sensing beam), the EZ-SCREEN LP Basic sends a stop signal to the machine, causing it to stop by the time the object or person can reach any machine hazard point.